keijiro/Funnel/README.md

 *Funnel* is a minimal [Syphon](http://syphon.v002.info) server plugin for Unity Pro.
 It allows Unity to share frames with other application in realtime.
-It works not only on built apps but also the Editor, therefore you can edit a scene on the Editor and simultaneously show it on a Syphon client (e.g. MadMapper, VDMX, et cetera).
+It works not only on built apps but also on the Editor, therefore you can edit a scene on the Editor and simultaneously show it on Syphon clients (e.g. MadMapper, VDMX, et cetera).

 System Requirements